How Can I Order?

 Your dog parentage test results will be sent to you by email in 10 working days from receipt of samples.
 In this report you will be told if the parentage of the sire ‘qualifies’ for a particular offspring, meaning that a particular sire is confirmed as being the biological father of the offspring.
 This is also described as being an ‘inclusion’.
 In cases where the sire is not found to be the father of the particular offspring, he is described as ‘not qualifying’, and therefore he is ‘excluded’ as being the biological father of the dog being tested.
 The results of the dog DNA paternity Test are highly accurate and use a 16-DNA marker panel for routine parentage testing.
 In cases involving closely related dogs extended testing might be required.

-Results are usually available within ten working days and are sent to you by email.
+Results are usually available within 2-3 weeks and are sent to you by email.
 You can order the Dog Paternity DNA test directly from our website.
 If you require further information regarding this test please contact our Customer Service or email us directly.